Karshi Abuja: History

 When Danbaba and his followers left Kano, they wandered about the present day Zaria town and later proceeded to an area in Kaduna state and founded Fadan Karshi.
-They also move from there and founded what is the present day Karshi Town in the Federal Capital Territory.
+They also moved from there and founded what is the present day Karshi Town in the Federal Capital Territory.
 Their first place of settlement is called KUPAYI around 1366, which is about 5 km west of the present day Karshi and 27 km away from the Federal Capital City.
 It is located on the hills called KONGURU for security purpose.

 The name KARSHI emanate from the words “UNGUWAR KASHI” which means an area were bones are gathered.
 As hunters, the bones of the animals are gathered in one place.
 This was later shortened to KARSHI.

 Due to rapid growth and development in other to give room for expansion and easy access to move down the hills to a plain area and founded the present day KARSHI.
 This movement was initiated in 1945 by Alhaji Mamman Na-Aura, the 25th Emir of Karshi.
 Initially Karshi was part of Zaria Emirate; the Turakin Zazzau (Zaria) who represented the Emir of Zaria was the overseer of the Administration of Karshi.
 However, with the advent of colonial era and indirect rule, the colonial masters decide to merge Karshi with the Keffi Native Authority (NA).
 This solved the problem of distance from Karshi to Zaria and the cumbersomeness of the administrative framework.